CTUAvastLab/Mill.jl/docs/src/examples/simple.md

 ## Multiple instance learning
 Musk dataset is a classic MIL problem of the field, introduced in the problem defining publication [[1](#cit1)].
-Below we use to demonstrate, how to solve the problem using Mill.jl.
+Below we use it to demonstrate, how to solve the problem using Mill.jl.
 The full example is shown in [example/musk.jl](example/musk.jl), which also contains Julia environment to run it

 For the demo, we need following libraries and functions.